Surprise leader Union Berlin revitalizing Bundesliga race - WHIZ News

 Dortmund coach Edin Terzić was effusive in his praise for Fischer’s team afterward.

 “It’s what sets top teams apart.
 Everyone knows what they can do but they can’t stop it.
 If you look over the past few years, it’s a very mature, very, very ingrained style of play.
 You can see that everyone knows their job.
-They’re not above doing things that are important,” Terzić said what seemed like a thinly disguised barb against his own players.
+They’re not above doing things that are important, and they don’t ask why,” Terzić said in what seemed like a thinly disguised barb against his own players.

 “There are a couple of things they’re happy to concede, that’s maybe ball possession and risk building up the game.
 But what they don’t avoid are challenges.
 They throw themselves into every challenge and are very, very aggressive.
 They help each other, support each other, never leave a teammate alone, but always come back, so it’s not easy to play your way through because you’re generally hit by two or three challenges within a few seconds.”